JustinCBates/openproject-deploy-manager/README.md

 1. Fork the repository
 2. Create a feature branch
 3. Make your changes with tests
-4. Install pre-commit hooks (`pre-commit install`)
-5. Ensure all tests pass and hooks are green
+4. Ensure all tests pass and code is formatted
-6. Submit a pull request
+5. Submit a pull request

-**Code Style**:
-- Follow Black formatting (automatic via pre-commit)
-- Keep line length ≤ 88 characters
-- Use type hints where appropriate
-- Add docstrings for public APIs

 ## Support